Most difficult conversations don’t go wrong because of the words we use. They go wrong because of everything underneath them.

 Difficult Conversations Are Human Conversations

-They involve identity (“What does this say about me?”), safety (“Am I at risk here?”), and belonging (“Do I still matter?”).
+At their core, difficult conversations are not logical exchanges.
+They are human encounters involving identity (‘What does this say about me?’), safety (‘Am I at risk here?’), and belonging (‘Do I still matter?’).
 When those questions are triggered, often unconsciously, people react before they think.

 That’s why conversations can feel charged even when the content seems reasonable.
-And it’s why attempting to “stay rational” often isn’t enough.
+And it’s why attempting to stay rational often isn’t enough.

 The real skill lies in being able to:

-- Read what’s happening beneath the surface
+• Read what’s happening beneath the surface

-- Regulate your own response in the moment
+• Regulate your own response in the moment

-- Adjust tone, pace, and approach as the conversation unfolds
+• Adjust tone, pace, and approach as the conversation unfolds

-- Stay present when things feel uncomfortable
+• Stay present when things feel uncomfortable

 These are not skills you learn by reading about them.
 They’re skills you develop through practice.